Dayton.FYI

 Nardi & O’Day were insistent that information ecologies are irreducibly local and that you cannot design one from the outside, that the values and practices of a specific community shape what technologies mean and how they function within that community.
 This proposal is designed for Dayton.
 Not necessarily as a model to be replicated, but as a demonstration that a community can choose to build its own information infrastructure, on its own terms, using whatever tools serve its values.
 If it works here, other communities can build their own — and we will be happy to help them learn from our experience.

-Full transparency about AI’s role in this work is consistent with the Info District’s own AI policy: a machine does not know Dayton — but I do.
+Full transparency about AI’s role in this work is consistent with the Info District’s own AI policy: a machine does not know Dayton — but we do.

 I. An Ecological Framework for Local Information